What can I do to be safer on the internet and social media?

-What can I do to safety plan while sheltering in place?
+What can I do to safety plan BEFORE I separate from an abusive partner?

 I was sexually assaulted by my spouse.
 Can I report the assault?